 - Pollution, of which sewage is the most frequent

 During the 1990’s and 2000’s the Meadowdale and Tunny industrial areas were developed on a large scale.
 About a third of the catchment area was developed in this period.
 This caused increased run off and regular floods the suburbs immediately downstream, Harmelia, Buurendal and Eastleigh, starting 1998.
 The map below shows the catchment of the Edenvale Stream.
-A detailed account of the floods and their causes is given in the post “Buurendal floods and Meadowdale development” and “JP Bezuidenhout Park Horwood’s Farm flood lines”
+A detailed account of the floods and their causes is given in the post “Buurendal floods and Meadowdale development“.

 The impact of the increasing run off can be seen in the lower regions around the Avenues.
 The view upstream from the First Avenue Bridge in the next three photos shows the changes.
 In 2003 there was no erosion.
 Note the tree in the center which gives a reference point.
 Erosion started and in 2007 accelerated.
 Late that year the channel moved north of the tree and infrastructure was threatened.
 By 2009 the erosion was severe and manhole and pipelines had collapsed into the stream.
-The flood of November 2016 enlarged the channel further removed the tree.
+The flood of November 2016 enlarged the channel further and the tree was swept away.